amberstarlight/raycaster/README.md

 # Raycaster

-A raycaster engine written in C and OpenGL (FreeGLUT).
+A raycaster engine written in C and OpenGL (GLFW).

 ## Todo